• Skip to primary navigation

 fork pulling at a large bite of pancakes from plate.

-🥞 How To Make Them
+🥞 How To Make 3 Ingredient Pancakes

 Add all of the ingredients into a blender or food processor and mix on high for 1 minute, until well-combined.
 Let the batter sit for 5 minutes to thicken.